 Total Expenses

 Dates Purpose, Description & Location (Net of HST

 Rebate)

 No conferences and training expenses for this period. \$0.00

 \$0.00

-ricopitality at recessi
+Total Expenses

-Dates Purpose, Description & Location Total Expenses (Net of HST
+Dates Purpose, Description & Location (Net of HST

 Rebate)

 No hospitality and protocol expenses for this period. \$0.00

 \$0.00